hatchery/ELK-TICK-BASS-PACK-JPG/README.md

 - G - Grafana:
     * A dashboard visualization tool
-- G - Graphite
+- G - Grafana:
-    * An archival time-series database system to be used for historic data with fall off
+    * It made the acronym better to repeat.
+It's also going to be the workhorse in this stack!
 - W - Watcher
     * Elasticsearch watcher to notify you of anomalies
 - P - Prometheus